GRIT & the 2030 Sustainable Development Goals

 The Sustainable Development Goals (SDGs) provide a shared blueprint for peace and prosperity for people and the planet, now and into the future.
 Adopted by all United Nations Member States, these 17 goals are a call to action to end poverty, protect the planet, and ensure well-being for all.
-GRIT (Games for Resilience and Interactive Transformation) directly supports eight of these goals by empowering crisis-affected, displaced, and at-risk communities to heal, rebuild, and thrive.
+GRIT (Games for Resilience and Interactive Transformation) directly supports 12 of these goals by empowering crisis-affected, displaced, and at-risk communities to heal, rebuild, and thrive.

 Whether responding to war in Gaza and Ukraine, wildfire-impacted towns in California, or climate resilience efforts in New York, GRIT uses culturally grounded, trauma-informed, play-based methods to restore emotional well-being, re-engage learning, foster inclusion, and strengthen community resilience.
 These interventions help ensure that recovery is not only possible—but sustainable.